mauriciovancine/atlanticr/README.md

 **Spatial**

 - [`atlantic_spatial`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_spatial.html)
-  :earth_americas: ATLANTIC SPATIAL: a dataset of landscape, topographic, hydrologic and anthropogenic metrics for the Atlantic Forest
+  :earth_americas: ATLANTIC SPATIAL: a data set of landscape, topographic, hydrological, and anthropogenic metrics for the Atlantic Forest

 ## How to provide feedback